Skip to main content

 Queries filter out and transform objects fulfilling some specific properties from collections of objects.

-This is an example of a query selecting the odd elements among the integers between 10 and 15:
+This query selects the odd elements among the integers between 10 and 15:

 select i